 Today, Liz is the Director of Philanthropy, and Jeff Vetsch serves our community foundation partners as Community Philanthropy Officer.

 “The work of community foundations is about giving.
-Giving out grants yes, but also giving donors a meaningful place to express their generosity,” Jeff said, adding the value of community foundations isn’t only in dollars and cents, but also in strengthening
+Giving out grants yes, but also giving donors a meaningful place to express their generosity,” Jeff said, adding the value of community foundations isn’t only in dollars and cents, but also in strengthening the social fabric.

 With two additions in 2019 — Cottonwood and Glencoe — SWIF currently has 28 community foundation partners across southwest Minnesota.
 The program has been adaptable to each community’s specific needs and wants, while supporting a stronger region as a whole.